Up to 35% off Raised Beds

 Clematis makes a fantastic green backdrop of foliage growing along a trellis or fence for a peony to be in front of.
 There are many different varieties of clematis that bloom at various times.

-The added benefit for clematis is that they like cool shady feet.
+The added benefit for these peony companions is that they like cool shady feet.
 Peonies are up and out of the ground early on.
 They can provide shade to the bottom of clematis and protect it.

 Columbine